-I’ve been playing around with soda bread for a while now.
+I’ve been playing around with Vegan Soda Bread for a while now.
 I found getting a buttermilk substitute right a bit tricky – just adding lemon juice or cider to my Koko or Rice Dream didn’t seem to do the trick.
 It was just too thin to be a good substitute.
 The answer was to reduce the amount of milk and whisk in some plain yoghurt.
 The yoghurt milk mix then has the souring agent added and voila!
 A good substitute.

 Free From: Dairy, Egg, Nuts

 Preheat oven to 200°C, 425°F